kharrison/UYLPasswordManager/README.markdown

     - (void)purge

 Removes any cached keychain data.
 Use this method to ensure that all sensitive keychain data is removed from memory.
-You should consider calling this method when a device is locked or when moving to the background unless you know you will need to access the keychain in those states.
+This method is automatically invoked when the device is locked or when the application enters the background.

 Properties
 ----------